zymdev/nzvisa/student-visa/statement-of-purpose.md

 Phase 2: Long-Term Return to Myanmar

-As Myanmar citizens, my husband and I maintain meaningful connections to our home country, though our immediate and medium-term life is firmly established in Singapore.
+As Myanmar citizens, my husband and I maintain strong connections to our home country, though our immediate and medium-term life is firmly established in Singapore.

+**Family Ties in Myanmar:**
+Both our parents reside in Myanmar.
+I have four siblings in total: one is working in Singapore (strengthening our Singapore ties), and three remain in Myanmar.
+My father, Khin Maung Thein, operates Myan Yu Cargo Terminal, a licensed private cargo terminal business in Taunggyi Township.
+Evidence of my father's business license, family household registration, and family photos are provided in "Evidence of my situation and plans.pdf".

+**Property Ownership in Myanmar:**
-We own five plots of land in Myanmar (three registered in my name, two in my husband's name) representing significant financial assets and long-term investments.
-Both our parents and extended families reside in Myanmar.
-We visit regularly to maintain family relationships and ensure our children understand their cultural heritage.
+We own five plots of land in Myanmar (three registered in my name, two in my husband's name) with an estimated current combined value exceeding SGD 190,000.
+These represent significant financial assets and long-term investments in our home country.

+**Long-Term Plans:**
+We visit Myanmar regularly to maintain family relationships and ensure our children understand their cultural heritage.
 We celebrate Myanmar traditions as part of our family identity.

-My long-term plan is to return to Myanmar in the distant future (5-10+ years), after my children independently continue their education in Singapore, and Myanmar's economic and political situation stabilizes to support sustainable business opportunities.
+My long-term plan is to return to Myanmar in the distant future (5-10+ years), after my children complete their education in Singapore, and Myanmar's economic and political situation stabilizes to support sustainable business opportunities.
+My family's business in Myanmar provides a foundation for potential future involvement.

 ASSURANCE AND COMMITMENT TO RETURNING TO SINGAPORE